UCI-GDIM31/class-activities-1234321blue/README.md

 2. We added Rigidbodies to the Cat and the SoccerBall objects as they both needed to be able to collide with each other.
 We added a trigger to the goal to detect when the ball entered or hit the goal.
 3. We got an error where we forgot to make the method return void, so the method was still expecting some variable to be returned.
 We just had to change the method's return type to void.

+### W5
+1. What order is the Update method called if multiple objects have it?
+Update is called kind of randomly from object to object, but it's effect is overall miniscule because Update is called each frame, making it hard to notice a difference.
+2. The member variable we want to define is the GameObject we want the deer to track as it is something we should be able to adjust.
+Some methods we want to use are a start method that tells the deer where to go when the game starts, which we will do by calling the method SetDestination().
+To do this, we will grab our deer's NavMeshAgent and use the SetDestination() method from it to make the deer target the position of the member variable GameObject from its transform component.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727